All Products

-This topic describes how to use the Java Database Connectivity (JDBC) driver to connect Java applications to PolarDB for Oracle databases.
+This topic describes how to use the Java Database Connectivity (JDBC) driver to connect a Java application to a PolarDB for PostgreSQL (Compatible with Oracle) database.

 Prerequisites